-Field Value Note User Map If the NIS Mode is Basic, leave this field blank.
+Field Value Note Server Map This field must be used to specify the mapping between NIS servers and NIS domains.
+When specifying a server map, use a colon between the NIS server and the NIS domain or domains.
+Example: nis_server:nis_domain1 If more than one NIS domain is specified, use a comma-separated list.
+Example: nis_server:nis_domain1,nis_domain2 To specify more than one NIS server, use a semicolon.
+Example: nis_server1:nis_domain1,nis_domain2; nis_server2:nis_domain3,nis_domain4 User Map If the NIS Mode is Basic, leave this field blank.
 This optional field can be used to specify the handling for a user who is not known to the NIS server.
 Only one rule can be specified for each AD or PDC domain.
 The handling is specified using one of the following keywords: • DENY_ACCESS - denies any user from the specified domain access if they do not have a mapping entry in the NIS.
 Example: ad_domain1:DENY_ACCESS AUTO - a new ID for the user is generated from the specific domain which does not have an entry in the NIS.
 This ID is generated from a pre-specified ID range and is auto-incremented.
 The administrator must make sure that existing NIS IDs do not fall in this provided ID range.
-This mapping is kept in SONAS and NIS is not aware of this ID mapping.
+This mapping is kept in Scale Out Network Attached Storage and NIS is not aware of this ID mapping.
 The ID range can be specified using the ID Map User Range and ID Map Group Range options.
-Example: ad_domain1:AUTO DEFAULT - any user from the specified domain who does not have a mapping entry in the NIS server is mapped to a specified user (typically a guest user).
+Example: ad_domain1:AUTO DEFAULT - any user from the specified domain who does not have a mapping entry in the NIS server is mapped to a specified use (typically a guest user).
 Example: ad_domain1:DEFAULT:ad_domain\guest To specify rules for multiple AD or PDC domains, separate the rules with a semicolon.
+Example: ad_domain1:DENY_ACCESS; ad_domain2:AUTO; ad_domain3:DEFAULT:ad_domain3\guest NIS DOMAIN This field must be used to specify the NIS Domain that is stored in the registry.

+Table 16.
+NIS configuration information (continued) ----------------------------- ------------- -------------

-Example: ad_domain1:DENY_ACCESS; ad_domain2:AUTO; NIS DOMAIN ad_domain3:DEFAULT:ad_domain3\guest INIS DOWAIN This field must be used to specify the NIS Domain that will be stored in the registry.
-Use Id Map [] Use ID Map - NIS will be used to map Unix IDs to Windows IDs for an environment where Active Directory (AD) or Samba Primary Domain Controller (PDC) is used for Authentication.
+Field Value Note Use Id Map [ ] Use ID Map - NIS is used to map UNIX IDs to Windows IDs for an environment where Active Directory (AD) or Samba Primary Domain Controller (PDC) is used for Authentication.
 If the NIS Mode is Basic, leave this field blank.
-If you checked NIS - NFS NetGroup support without User ID Mapping in the Options field of Table 12 on page 49, leave this field blank.
-If you checked NIS - NFS NetGroup support with User ID Mapping in the Options field of Table 12 on page 49, then the Use ID Map field
+If you checked NIS - NFS NetGroup support without User ID Mapping in the Options field of Table 13 on page 50, leave this field blank.
+If you checked NIS - NFS NetGroup support with User ID Mapping in the Options field of Table 13 on page 50, then check the Use ID Map field.
+ID MAP USER RANGE If the Use ID Map field is blank, leave this field blank.

-Table 15.
-NIS configuratio n information (continued) ---------------------------- --------------- -------------

-Field Value Note ID MAP USER RANGE If the Use ID Map field is blank, leave this field blank.
 If the Use ID Map field is checked AND at least one User Map rule is AUTO then you must specify a User Range and/or a Group Range.
 Example: 10000-20000.
 Note: The User Range values must be a minimum of 1024.
 ID MAP GROUP RANGE If the Use ID Map field is blank, leave this field blank.
 If the Use ID Map field is checked AND at least one User Map rule is AUTO then you must specify a User Range and/or a Group Range.
 Example: 30000-40000.
 Note: The Group Range values must be a minimum of 1024.